What is the HCV Homeownership Program?

 Families must provide third-party, written documentation that they meet all CMHA Program requirements before they begin a home search under the HCV Homeownership Program.
 Review the HCV Homeownership Program checklist below to determine if you are ready to meet with CMHA staff about entering the program.

 The HCV Homeownership Readiness Checklist

-- Completion of HUD-certified Homebuyer Education and Financial Literacy courses within the last 12 months;
+- Completion of HUD-certified Homebuyer Education and Financial Literacy courses within the current 12 months;

-- Continuous, full-time employment (at least 30 hours a week) for the previous 12 months, with an annual income of $18,000 or more;
+- Continuous, full-time employment (at least 30 hours a week) for the previous 12 months, with an annual income of $18,600 or more

-- A credit score of 660 or higher (visit www.annualcreditreport.com or a HUD certified Housing Counseling Agency Financial Advisor);
+- A credit score of 660 or higher (visit www.annualcreditreport.com or a HUD certified Financial Advisor);

-- Savings of at least $3,500 held in an account (bank, IDA, or escrow account) in your name;
+- Savings of at least $3,500 held in an account (bank, IDA, or FSS escrow account) in your name;

-- Currently on month-to-month status or within the last two months of a rental contract with your current landlord (family must be in full compliance with their lease and continue to meet the family obligation requirements of the Housing Choice Voucher Program); and
+- Currently on month-to-month status or within the last two months of a rental contract with your current landlord, family must be:

 Meet all of the following FHA first-time homebuyer qualifications: